apux/apux.github.io/source/2015-04-13-directory-structure-conventions-in-rspec-and-minitest.markdown

         from spec/fizz_buzz_test.rb:1:in `<main>'
 ```

-Ups, something failed.
+Oops, something failed.

 The reason is that the required file couldn't be loaded.
-We indicated ruby that it should load the `lib` directory, but the `test_helper` is not there.
+We indicated to ruby that it should load the `lib` directory, but the `test_helper` is not there.
 It is in the `test` directory.
-Well, for that case, we can use `require_relative`, but we could have the same potential problems: if we move the files into other directories, all the paths passed to `require_relative` should be updated as well.
+Well, in that case, we can use `require_relative`, but we could have the same potential problems: if we move the files into other directories, all the paths that were used with `require_relative` should be updated as well.

 Again, the best option is to specify that another directory should be loaded by ruby when executing the test file.
 We can do that by adding the `test` directory to the list (separated by a colon `:`)